Battle of Yellow Tavern

 The Battle of Yellow Tavern was fought on May 11, 1864, as part of the Overland Campaign of the American Civil War.
 Union cavalry under Maj.
-Gen. Philip Sheridan was detached from Grant’s Army of the Potomac to conduct a raid on Richmond, Virginia, and challenged Confederate cavalry commander Maj.
+Gen. Philip Sheridan was detached from Grant's Army of the Potomac to conduct a raid on Richmond, Virginia, and challenged Confederate cavalry commander Maj.
 Gen. J.E.B.
 Stuart.
 The Confederates were outnumbered, and Stuart was mortally wounded.
-However, Sheridan’s 'sideshow' did not achieve any of its other objectives, and had meanwhile deprived Grant’s army of key cavalry functions at Spotsylvania.

 Background

 The Overland Campaign was Union Lt.
 Gen. Ulysses S. Grant's 1864 offensive against Gen. Robert E. Lee's Army of Northern Virginia.
 The two had fought an inconclusive Battle of the Wilderness and were engaged in heavy fighting at the Battle of Spotsylvania Court House.
 Up to this point, Union cavalry commander Maj.
 Gen. Philip Sheridan was dissatisfied with his role in the campaign.
 His Cavalry Corps was assigned to the Army of the Potomac, under Maj.
 Gen. George G. Meade, who reported to Grant.
 Meade had employed Sheridan's forces primarily in the traditional role of screening and reconnaissance, whereas Sheridan saw the value of wielding the Cavalry Corps as an independently operating offensive weapon for wide-ranging raids into the rear areas of the enemy.
 On May 8, 1864, Sheridan went over Meade's head and told Grant that if his Cavalry Corps were let loose to operate as an independent unit, he could defeat "Jeb" Stuart, long a nemesis to the Union army.
 Grant was intrigued and convinced Meade of the value of Sheridan's request.

 On May 9, the most powerful cavalry force ever seen in the Eastern Theater—over 10,000 troopers with 32 artillery pieces—rode to the southeast to move behind Lee's army.
 They had three goals: first, and most important, defeat Stuart, which Sheridan did; second, disrupt Lee's supply lines by destroying railroad tracks and supplies; third, threaten the Confederate capital in Richmond, which would distract Lee.

 The Union cavalry column, which at times stretched for over 13 mi, reached the Confederate forward supply base at Beaver Dam Station that evening.
 The Confederate troops had been able to destroy many of the critical military supplies before the Union arrived, so Sheridan's men destroyed numerous railroad cars and six locomotives of the Virginia Central Railroad, destroyed telegraph wires, and rescued almost 400 Union soldiers who had been captured in the Battle of the Wilderness.